 Some practitioners have found the Cynefin framework, developed by David Snowden, helpful in understanding the nature of complexity that may arise in SoS.
 Developed from knowledge management considerations, Kurtz and Snowden (2003) propose three reasons why the behavior of systems involving people may be difficult to predict.
 Firstly, humans are not limited to one identity, and so modelling human behaviors using norms may not be reliable.
 Secondly, humans are not limited to acting in accordance with predetermined rules.
-Thirdly, humans are not limited to acting in accordance with predetermined rules.
 Thirdly, humans are not limited to acting on local patterns.
 These reasons all undermine control, so that the sociological aspects of SoS make their behaviours hard to predict and, possibly indeterminate.
 The Cynefin framework considers systems to be classified in four domains: